jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 [checkboxGroupOptionToggle](#checkboxgroupcheckboxgroupoptiontoggle)), which automatically select or deselect items based on defined user inputs.
 The user need do nothing more than applying these bricks accordingly in his component.

-### Determine the `tag` to be generated in Factory Functions
+### Determine the `Tag` to be generated in Factory Functions

-The headless components and their bricks always offer a good default type for the `tag` to be generated.
+The headless components and their bricks always offer a good default type for the `Tag` to be generated.
 In order to achieve the greatest possible flexibility, the user is free to choose the type of tag himself.

 In this way, he can create the tag that is semantically appropriate for the context.